juancarlospaco/openexchangerate/README.md

 # openexchangerate

-OpenExchangeRates API client for Python 3.7+, worldwide exchange prices + Bitcoin price, can be used as context manager or iterator, namedtuple and dict outputs.
+OpenExchangeRates API client for Python 3.7+, worldwide exchange prices + Bitcoin price.
+Can be used as context manager or iterator.
+Namedtuple, dict and HTML outputs.
 No dependencies.
 Float or Decimal.
 Optional Timeout.
 Optional round.
 1 file.

 ![screenshot](openexchangerates.png)